cjunho/cjh/README.md

 To modify the initial condition, the user can change the values of the variables in sections “Parameters”, and “Parameters for k_i” in BL_periodic.py.
-For specific details on the calculation of the parameters, please refer to the paper.